remicorniere/go-xmpp_notifier/README.md

       - name: push_info_step
         id: push
         uses: ./
+        # Will only trigger when a push is made to the master branch
         if: github.event_name == 'push'
         with: # Set the secrets as inputs
+          # Login expects the bot's bare jid (user@domain)
           login: ${{ secrets.bot_username }}
           pass: ${{ secrets.bot_password }}
           server_domain: ${{ secrets.server_rooms_domain }}